Eurasian griffon vulture: Distribution and habitat

 The Eurasian griffon vulture is resident in parts of the Iberian Peninsula, in the eastern Atlas Mountains, the eastern Alps, parts of Anatolia and the Caucasus, parts of the Arabian Peninsula and the Iranian plateau, and in the Tian Shan and Altai Mountains.

+In Spain, the species has its largest population, and the country is considered its main European stronghold.
+The Spanish population represents more than 90% of the European total; in 2018 it was estimated at 30,946 breeding pairs.
+The largest regional populations are in Castile and León and Aragon, and the largest known colony is in the Hoces del Río Duratón Natural Park.

 In Portugal a few hundred pairs of griffons nest, but their distribution is strongly asymmetric.
 The main areas of reproduction are located in Douro International Natural Park, which is home to more than half of the Portuguese population.
 Though permanently resident in the interior of the country, the griffon vulture often ventures west when the breeding season is over and can occasionally reach the Tagus Estuary Natural Reserve and Cape St. Vincent.

 In Ireland, the first record of a griffon vulture occurred in 1843 in Cork.
 In 2000, a vulture took up residence on Guernsey island.

 In Croatia, a Eurasian griffon vulture colony lives near the town of Beli on Cres island.
 There they breed at low elevations, with some nests at 10 m.
 Therefore, contact with people is common.
 The population makes frequent incursions in the Slovenian territory, especially in the mountain Stol above Kobarid.
 The bird is protected in an area called Kuntrep on the Croatian island of Krk.